CoderTypist/Bit-Plane-Analysis/README.md

 # Bit-Plane-Analysis

 ### Description
-Show the moving average and cummulative average along each bit plane for each color (r,g,b).
+Show the moving average and cumulative average along each bit plane for each color (r,g,b).
 Averages will be between 0 and 1 since each bit plane consists of 0's and 1's.

 ### Usage
 ```